We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Your child’s doctor uses an instrument called an otoscope to look into your child’s ear and detect:

 During a tympanometry test, your child’s doctor uses a small instrument to measure the air pressure in your child’s ear and determine if the eardrum is ruptured.

 During a reflectometry test, your child’s doctor uses a small instrument that makes a sound near your child’s ear.
-Your child’s doctor can determine if there’s fluid in the ear by listening to the sound reflected back from their ear.
+Your child’s doctor can determine if there’s fluid in the ear by listening to the sound reflected back from the ear.

 Your doctor may perform a hearing test to determine if your child is experiencing hearing loss.

 The majority of AOM infections resolve without antibiotic treatment.
 Home treatment and pain medications are usually recommended before antibiotics are tried to avoid the overuse of antibiotics and reduce the risk of adverse reactions from antibiotics.
 Treatments for AOM include:

 Your doctor may suggest the following home care treatments to relieve your child’s pain while waiting for the AOM infection to go away:

 - applying a warm, moist washcloth over the infected ear

 - using over-the-counter (OTC) ear drops for pain relief

 - taking OTC pain relievers such as ibuprofen (Advil, Motrin) and acetaminophen (Tylenol)

 Your doctor may also prescribe eardrops for pain relief and other pain relievers.
 Your doctor may prescribe antibiotics if your symptoms don’t go away after a few days of home treatment.

 Your doctor may recommend surgery if your child’s infection doesn’t respond to treatment or if your child has recurrent ear infections.
 Surgery options for AOM include:

 Your child’s doctor may recommend that your child’s adenoids be surgically removed if they’re enlarged or infected and your child has recurrent ear infections.